Parque Station

 Parque station is part of the Blue Line of the Lisbon Metro.

 History

 Parque is one of the 11 stations that belong to the original Lisbon Metro network, opened on 29 December 1959.

 This station is located on Avenida António Augusto de Aguiar.
-It takes its name from the nearby Parque Eduardo VII.
+It takes its name from the nearby Edward VII Park.

 The architectural design of the original station is by Francisco Keil do Amaral.
 On 29 December 1994 the station was refurbished, based on the architectural design of Sanchez Jorge.